chariot-giving/delta/README.md

 ## Controller

-Controllers are defined via a struct that implements the `Worker` and `Informer` interfaces:
+Controllers are defined via a struct that implement the `Worker` and `Informer` interfaces:

 ```go
 type UserController struct {